-Telugu also displays what we might call hyper-ECM, i.e., assignment of accusative across what appears to be a finite clause boundary when the embedded clause is a copula.
-Unlike the example in (58), the assignment of accusative in (59) is optional and alternates with the embedded subject surfacing as nominative.
+the example in (57), the assignment of accusative in (58) is optional and alternates with the embedded subject surfacing as nominative.

-(59) memu tana(-ni) picci-vaadu ani bhaav-is-taa-mu 1PL 3SG-(ACC) mad-3MS COMP consider-DO-HAB-1PL 'We consider him mad.'
+(58) memu tana(-ni) picci-vaadu ani bhaav-is-taa-mu 1PL 3SG-(ACC) mad-3MS COMP consider-DO-HAB-1PL 'We consider him mad.'

 While analyses differ in the details (see Wurmbrand 2019 for a recent overview), all analyses assume that in these constructions, the embedded subject must move into the higher spell out domain in order for accusative to be assigned.
-Given this discussion we assume accusative is assigned via the rule in (60).
+Given this discussion we assume accusative is assigned via the rule in (59) (to be revised).

-(60) If NP_1 is c-commanded by NP_2 in the first phase of the extended projection of the verb then assign ACCUSATIVE to NP_1 .
+(59) If NP_1 is c-commanded by NP_2 in the first phase of the extended projection of the verb (i.e., vP) then assign ACCUSATIVE to NP_1 .